SFH-Foundation/sfhfoundation/docs/glossary/index.md

+---
 title: Arabic Terms

-description: A glossary of commonly used Arabic terms across this website
+description: A glossary of commonly used Sufi, islamic and general Arabic terms across this website
+image: assets/images/24.jpg
+---

 # Arabic Terms